Lingue e Culture Straniere per l'Era Digitale L-11

 Metalinguistic awareness is strengthened through the study of:

-- English for Specific Purposes (ESP) and tourism communication, with an introduction to the general principles of ESP designed to support the analysis of English for Tourism and its digital and multimodal realisations (websites, social media, promotional content).
+• English as Language for Specific Purposes (LSP) and tourism communication, with an introduction to the general principles of LSPs designed to support the analysis of English for Tourism and its digital and multimodal realisations (e.g. tourist guidebooks, official destination websites, ads, social media campaigns and user generated content, such as reviews).

 The course combines theoretical insight and practical application in order to enhance precision, adaptability, effectiveness, and intercultural awareness in English communication.